skywind3000/asynctasks.vim/README.md

 Will create a new file with the template "cargo", if the file doesn't exist.

-## Task Config
+## Configuration

-A full configuration list is here:
+A full configuration specification can be found here:

 - [Task Config](https://github.com/skywind3000/asynctasks.vim/wiki/Task-Config)

-## More Examples

-There are many examples about: cmake, grep, ninja, wsl and more:
+And there are many examples about: cmake, grep, ninja, wsl and more:

 - [Task Examples](https://github.com/skywind3000/asynctasks.vim/wiki/Task-Examples)